 The Sponsor's Fee accrues daily in U.S. dollars at an annual rate based on the Digital Asset Holdings Fee Basis Amount, which is based on the Digital Asset Holdings of the Trust, and is paid to the Sponsor in ETC. See "Item 1.
-Business-Activities of the Trust-Disposition of ETC, Incidental Rights and/or IR Virtual Currency" and "Item 1.
+Business-Valuation of ETC and Determination of Digital Asset Holdings-Disposition of ETC, Incidental Rights and/or IR Virtual Currency" and "Item 1.
 Business-Activities of the Trust-Hypothetical Expense Example."
 As a result, the amount of Trust's assets represented by each Share declines as the Trust pays the Sponsor's Fee (or sells ETC in order to raise cash to pay any Additional Trust Expenses), which may cause the Shares to decrease in value over time or dampen any increase in value.